 Already the second minute of an intense dialogue with Charlie makes a strong reference to one of the Colonel’s patrons from the 1960s (Lyndon Johnson).
 Thus, Frank finds a moment of consolidation on feeling involvement in the affairs of national importance.
 This necessity still shapes his keeping with the character of the past VIP.

 We should pay only measured attention to the Colonel’s derisive tone on Charlie’s Oregon origin, as Frank in deen and not in name honors his young fellow as a hard-worker cultivated within a family of hard-workers.
-He is well aware of the Baird school high status and confronting of this information with Charlie’s scholarship will push forward their relations.
+He is well aware of the Baird school’s high status and confronting this information with Charlie’s scholarship will push forward their relations.
 By this means, one of the most prominent monologues in movie history (Frank addressing the disciplinary commission) was given light inside this dark smoked room as a matter of ironical dispute between a blind retired Lt.
 Colonel and a student with some previous “skin issues”.

 The colonel mocks at his niece, her husband, and children, while in fact, he respects them, especially for taking care of a blind rude uncle.
 At this point, Frank’s rejection of his own status necessitates him to ostentatious neglect.
-Colonel Slade suffers from frustration and does not respect himself, which has little in common with his surrounding.
+Colonel Slade suffers from frustration and does not respect himself, which has little in common with his surroundings.
 Having won back his past VIP status in New York, Colonel will no longer descend to such attacks, and his final reconciliation with himself is reflected in a scene with the children.

-At the beginning of the story, Frank is aggravated with himself being not in a position to drive own’s life.
+At the beginning of the story, Frank is aggravated with himself being not in a position to drive his own life.
 His “Dismissed!” on Charlie means nothing as Mrs. Rossi has already made a decision to hire Charlie.
 The man, whose voice once raised the roofs, now has no voice to vote for his new “seater”.
 One of the later scenes with Frank’s “I hate good-byes” reveals the fact that he was chagrined while saying goodbye to Mrs. Rossi.